-I never thought I would be jumping for joy and plotting how I can make a mini celebration out of the end of my breastfeeding journey.
+I never thought I would jump for joy, plotting how I can make a mini celebration to commemorate the end of my breastfeeding journey.

 But I am.
 My son is 19 months and I remember a friend encouraging me a few months ago, saying if I talk to him and explain that he’s a big boy and he doesn’t need this anymore, he will understand.
-I pulled that tip out last week and it worked!
+I pulled that trick out of my hat last week and it worked!
 Along with other strategies of course.

 What did NOT work, was being away from him for a week.
 A few other moms told me to try this but it just didn’t work for me.
 When I returned from Germany after being gone for a week, he demanded to nurse and was hysterical when I refused him.
 He even started to reach into my shirt.
 That was cute for an hour and was also my limit.